wouterdebie/locast2dvr/README.md

 ## Features
 - Override your location using zipcode or GPS coordinates
-- Multiple DVR tuners in a single server, either as separate servers or as one (multi-/megaplexing)
+- Multiple DVR tuners in a single server, either as separate servers or as one (multiplexing)
 - SSDP for easy discovery of DVR devices in PMS or Emby
 - Acts like either a HDHomerun Tuner or m3u tuner
 - Provides locast EPG information as an XMLTV guide